-We report the detection of the ground state rotational emission of ammonia, ortho-NH3 ($J_K = 1_0 \rightarrow 0_0$) in a gravitationally lensed, intrinsically hyperluminous, star-bursting galaxy at z = 2.6.
-The integrated line profile is consistent with other molecular and atomic emission lines which have resolved kinematics well-modelled by a 5 kpc-diameter rotating disc.
-This implies that the gas responsible for NH3 emission is broadly tracing the global molecular reservoir, but likely distributed in pockets of high density ($n \ge 5 \times 10^4 \text{ cm}^{-3}$).
-With a luminosity of $2.8 \times 10^6 L{\odot}$, the NH3 emission represents 2.5×10^{-7} of the total infrared luminosity of the galaxy, comparable to the ratio observed in the Kleinmann-Low nebula in Orion and consistent with sites of massive star formation in the Milky Way.
-If $L{\text{NH}3}/L{\text{IR}}$ serves as a proxy for the 'mode' of star formation, this hints that the nature of star formation in extreme starbursts in the early Universe is similar to that of Galactic star-forming regions, with a large fraction of the cold interstellar medium in this state, plausibly driven by a storm of violent disc instabilities in the gas-dominated disc.
+We report the detection of the ground state rotational emission of ammonia, ortho-NH3 ($J_K = 1_0 \rightarrow 0_0$) in a gravitationally lensed intrinsically hyperluminous star-bursting galaxy at z = 2.6.
+The integrated line profile is consistent with other molecular and atomic emission lines which have resolved kinematics well modelled by a 5 kpc-diameter rotating disc.
+This implies that the gas responsible for NH3 emission is broadly tracing the global molecular reservoir, but likely distributed in pockets of high density ($n \gtrsim 5 \times 10^4$ cm-3).
+With a luminosity of 2.8×10^6 L☉, the NH3 emission represents 2.5×10^{-7} of the total infrared luminosity of the galaxy, comparable to the ratio observed in the Kleinmann-Low nebula in Orion and consistent with sites of massive star formation in the Milky Way.
+If $L{\rm NH_3}/L{\rm IR}$ serves as a proxy for the 'mode' of star formation, this hints that the nature of star formation in extreme starbursts in the early Universe is similar to that of Galactic star-forming regions, with a large fraction of the cold interstellar medium in this state, plausibly driven by a storm of violent disc instabilities in the gas-dominated disc.
 This supports the 'full of Orions' picture of star formation in the most extreme galaxies seen close to the peak epoch of stellar mass assembly.

-Key words: gravitational lensing: strong - galaxies: starburst, high redshift - submillimetre: galaxies, ISM
+Key words: gravitational lensing: strong - galaxies: high-redshift - galaxies: starburst - submillimetre: galaxies - submillimetre: ISM.